-Built in 2003, by Washburn and Doughty Associates, Incorporated of East Boothbay, Maine (hull #78) as the Liberty for Boston Towing and Transportation of Boston, Massachusetts.
-A subsidiary of Reinauer Transportation Companies of Staten Island, New York.
+Built in 2003, by Washburn and Doughty Associates of East Boothbay, Maine (hull #78) as the Liberty for the Boston Towing and Transportation Company of Boston, Massachusetts.
+A subsidiary of the Reinauer Transportation Companies of Staten Island, New York.

-The tug was designed primarily to fulfill Boston Towing's contract with Tractebel LNG Shipping of North America LLC.
+The tug was designed to fulfill the Boston Towing and Transportation Company's contract with the Tractebel LNG Shipping Company of North America.

 Powered by two, Caterpillar 3516B diesel engines.
 Turning two, Rolls Royce 1650H z drives, fitted with 86(in), steel propellers, mounted in stainless steel lined kort nozzles.
 Which are modular to allow for removal through soft patches on the main deck, while the vessel is in the water if necessary.
 For a rated 4,400 horsepower.